-- an assessment report from an appropriately qualified professional including a description of the condition the particular equipment is intended for, and a functional recommendation regarding the specific types of equipment essential for the student to access the curriculum; - 2. a copy of the quotes(s) and/or product identification of the equipment to be purchased (non-computer); - 3. a current copy of the student's IEP signed by principal; - an action plan from the school indicating the integration of the equipment into the student's program; - 5. consent form to release report(s) from the qualified professional; - 6. a copy of the student's report card (PPA only);
+- 1. a recommendation from an appropriately qualified professional including a description of the condition the particular equipment is intended for, and a functional recommendation regarding the specific types of equipment essential for the student to access the curriculum: - 2. a copy of the quote(s) and/or product information of the equipment to be purchased (non-computer); - 3. a current copy of the student's IEP; - 4. an action plan from the school team outlining how the equipment will be integrated into the student's program; - 5. consent form to release report(s) from the qualified professional; - 6. a copy of the student's report card (PPA only);